arshafiee/hybridmqa/README.md

-# hybridmqa
+# HybridMQA: Exploring Geometry-Texture Interactions for Colored Mesh Quality Assessment (CVPR 2025)
-Implementation of "HybridMQA: Exploring Geometry-Texture Interactions for Colored Mesh Quality Assessment" CVPR 2025
+Our Implementation will be published soon.